covTracker/covTracker/README.md

-# README
+# COVIDTRACKER

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This app collects data in a survey to track and monitor the progress of patients, and participants.

+app records:

-* Database creation
+* patient name

-* Database initialization
+* email address

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* phone contact

-* ...
+* and travelled status